-Stretch goals were beautifully used by Google X’s team that recently developed the self-driving cars and to overcome email data storage limitations with Gmail in the early 2000s.
+Google X’s team used stretch goals when developing self-driving cars and to overcome email data storage limitations with Gmail in the early 2000s.
 OKR stretch goals aren’t just for moon shots, they can be used to power ordinary work to extraordinary heights.
 If you’re looking to get 1,000% improvement, your team must ask harder questions by rethinking the problems.
-Whilst you aim for the stars but reach the sky, that’s okay - it’s a work in progress.
+Whilst you aim for the stars but reach the sky, that’s okay – it’s a work in progress.
 This mindset and the Objectives and Key Results (OKR) strategy implemented correctly provides a competitive advantage.

 While autonomy fuels your startup, the perfect balance of alignment and autonomy will define your impact as a scaleup.

 OKRs are great at providing focus while preserving stretch and agility.
 And here is how we implement it at 7startup.